-PostgreSQL Tutorial: PL/pgSQL Drop Function
+PostgreSQL Tutorial: PL/pgSQL CREATE PROCEDURE

-Summary: in this tutorial, you will learn how to use the PostgreSQL drop function
+Summary: in this tutorial, you will learn how to use the PostgreSQL drop function statement to remove a function.

 Summary: in this tutorial, you will learn how to use the PostgreSQL drop procedure statement to remove a procedure.

-Summary: in this tutorial, you will learn how to report messages and raise errors using the raise
+Summary: in this tutorial, you will learn how to report messages and raise errors using the raise statement.
+In addition, you will learn how to use the assert statement to insert debugging checks into PL/pgSQL blocks.

 Summary: in this tutorial, you will learn how to catch PostgreSQL exceptions in PL/pgSQL.